Leading research through innovation

 (Advisors: Dr. Pissinou, Dr.Kim)

 Mobile sensor networks are finding rapidly growing applications in a wide range of data collection applications, such as natural disaster forecasting, health condition monitoring, military reconnaissance, and traffic monitoring.
 Meanwhile, privacy is becoming an indispensable concern of these applications.
 This project targets an important but mostly untouched privacy issue: trajectory privacy preservation in mobile sensor networks.
 Mobile sensors, carried by users or vehicles, communicate with peer nodes and the base station through wireless media continuously.
-Therefore, trajectory information not only indicates the movement patterns of the sensors but also reveals personal preferences and habits of users.
+Therefore, trajectory information not only indicates the movement patterns of the sensors but also reveals the personal preferences and habits of users.
 Trajectory privacy invasion could lead to several types of risks for users, including personal safety, consuming profiling, and interference attacks.

 Natural Language Processing and Computational Linguistics